 \subsection{Fallback Heating}

 A potentially important physical effect that we do not include in our main models is the interaction of the fallback accretion with the spreading accretion disk.
-This collision can add additional heating to the disk and modify the energy balance given by Equation~\ref{eq:energy}.
-How well the fallback stream is thermalized depend on the ram pressure of the incoming material and the pressure in the disk, so we save a detailed treatment of this for future work.
-Nevertheless, the heating rate should be proportional to $\dot{M}_{\rm fb}v_{\rm fb}^2/2$, where $v_{\rm fb}\approx(GM_{\rm BH}/R_d)^{1/2}$.
-We use $R_d$ rather than $R_c$ for setting this velocity because the incoming stream is likely in a similar plane to the disk and thus will collide somewhere near the outer radius of the disk.
+This collision can add additional heating to the disk and modify the energy balance given by Equation~(\ref{eq:energy}).
+How well the fallback stream is thermalized depends on the ram pressure of the incoming material, the pressure in the disk, and the trajectory of the fallback which is related to the hydrodynamics and dynamics of the stream and disk, so we save a detailed treatment of this for future work.
+Nevertheless, the heating rate should be proportional to $\dot{M}_{\rm fb}v_{\rm fb}^2/2$, where $v_{\rm fb}\approx(GM_{\rm BH}/R_d)^{1/2}$. {Note that a similar prescription for this heating was used by \citet{Lu2022}.} We use $R_d$ rather than $R_c$ for setting this velocity, which assumes that the incoming stream is in a similar plane to the disk and thus will collide somewhere near the outer radius of the disk.
 Using this, we estimate the impact of including such effects by rewriting the energy equation as \be \frac{9}{8}\nu \Sigma \Omega^2 + \frac{\eta\dot{M}_{\rm fb}}{4\pi R_d^2}v_{\rm fb}^2 = \frac{acT^4}{3\kappa\Sigma} + \frac{\dot{M}}{2\pi R_d^2}c_s^2\xi, \ee where $\eta\lesssim1$ is a parameter that sets the efficiency of thermalization.
 Implicit in this equation is the assumption that the heat will spread fairly quickly around the disk even though the stream collision occurs at a single point.